Correlation Between John Hancock and Fidelity Low

 Strong

 Over the last 90 days Fidelity Low Priced Stock has generated negative risk-adjusted returns adding no value to fund investors.
-In spite of latest weak performance, the Fund's forward-looking signals remain strong and the current disturbance on Wall Street may also be a sign of long term gains for the fund investors.
+In spite of fairly strong forward-looking signals, Fidelity Low is not utilizing all of its potentials.
+The current stock price disturbance, may contribute to short-term losses for the investors.

 Predicted Return Density